grafana/loki/docs/getting-started/troubleshooting.md

 ## "Loki: Bad Gateway.
 502"

-This error can appear in Grafana when Loki is added as a datasource, indicating that Grafana in unsable to connect to Loki.
+This error can appear in Grafana when Loki is added as a datasource, indicating that Grafana in unable to connect to Loki.
 There may one of many root causes:

 - If Loki is deployed with Docker, and Grafana and Loki are not running in the